What Is Embryo Grading in IVF?Fertility Treatment

 In the IVF method, the first report of the pregnancy status is given to the patient one day after egg retrieval, followed by laboratory fertilization.
 However, evaluating the embryo's quality accurately at this stage is impossible.
 Therefore, the embryo quality grading method is used to detect high-quality embryos.

 The embryos derived from in vitro fertilization are kept in an incubator.
 As embryos need to be in a stable environment, the number of times they can be put out of the device is limited.

 Determining Embryo Quality in IVF

 Generally, the embryo's quality is determined on day 3 or 5 after egg retrieval and laboratory fertilization.
 The reason is that until day 3, most of the embryo's growth and development relates to the egg contents.
 From the end of day three onwards, the sperm genetics enters the embryo's DNA, and the embryo genetics becomes complete and active.
-On day 5, embryo grading is done by measuring blastocyst expansion, Trophectoderm, and the inner cell mass.
-The following describes the embryo quality or grading on days 3 and 5 after fertilization.
+On day 5, IVF embryo grading is done by measuring blastocyst expansion, Trophectoderm, and the inner cell mass.
+The following describes the embryo quality or grading on days 3 and 5 after fertilization and embryo grading scales.